mmig/mmir-tooling/README.md

     ...

-If the `mmir` resources are located in different directories/files, they need to be specified in the build configuration.
+If the `mmir` resources are located in different directories/files, they need to be specified in the build configuration (see examples below for setting option `resourcesPath`).

-### Prerequisites

- * Node.js

 ### Installation